dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/README.md

 ## Check list:

-  - Verify if UI corresponds to prototype
+  - Verify if UI corresponds to the prototype
-  - User should be able to sign up into Sport News site via email
+  - Users should be able to sign up on the Sports Hub site via email
-  - User should be able to sign up into Sport News site via social network accounts
+  - Users should be able to sign up on the Sports Hub site via social network accounts
-  - User should be able to log into an already created account
+  - Users should be able to log in to an already created account
-  - User should not be able to log in with invalid credentials or empty credential fields (error message should appear)
+  - Users should not be able to log in with invalid credentials or empty credential fields (error message should appear)
-  - User should be able to restore password
+  - Users should be able to restore password
-  - Logged-in user should be able to view personal information on the profile page (_do not allow if logged by social network_)
+  - Logged-in users should be able to view personal information on the profile page (_do not allow if logged-in by social network_)
-  - Logged-in user should be able to update the personal information on the profile page (_do not allow if logged by social network_)
+  - Logged-in users should be able to update the personal information on the profile page (_do not allow if logged-in via social network_)
-  - Logged-in user should be able to change a password (_do not allow if logged by social network_)
+  - Logged-in users should be able to change the password (_do not allow if logged-in via  social network_)
-  - Logged-in user should be able to upload a photo as a profile picture (_do not allow if logged by social network_)
+  - Logged-in users should be able to upload a photo as a profile picture (_do not allow if logged-in via social network_)

 ## Prototype of the feature